Soap and Shampoo and Deodorant, oh my!

 One of the best ways for us to eliminate unnecessary plastic is to eliminate the water.
 No water = no plastic bottle.
 The easiest step in that department is to switch from liquid hand soap and bath gels to solid bar soaps.
-But there are other products that many folks don’t realize come in solid form, like shampoo, so here’s an update on my experiences with solid soaps, shampoo bars, and even plastic-free deodorant.
+But there are other products that many folks don’t realize come in a solid form, like shampoo, so here’s an update on my experiences with solid soaps, shampoo bars, and even plastic-free deodorant.

 Plastic-free soap bars are hard to find in mainstream grocery and drugstores, I will admit.
 Even Ivory comes packaged in plastic wrap these days.
-But natural stores like Whole Foods are chock full of castile soaps wrapped in little to no paper.
+But natural stores like Whole Foods are chock full of Castile soaps wrapped in little to no paper.
 Dr. Bronner’s is a good choice for many.
 Right now, I’m enjoying two different solid soaps:

-Dessert Essence lemongrass calendula soaps that I found, believe it or not, on sale at Grocery Outlet for a buck a piece and are packaged with just one strip of paper.
+Dessert Essence lemongrass/calendula soaps that I found, believe it or not, on sale at Grocery Outlet for a buck a piece and are packaged with just one strip of paper.

 Iyoba Body Essentials handmade soaps that I buy directly from her stall at the Berkeley Flea Market on the weekends.
 I love the fact that the soaps are handmade right here in the East Bay and that I am supporting my local community.
 And they smell great.
 Unfortunately, the kitties think the oatmeal soap is food, so we can’t keep that particular one within reach of little paws.